 1. Creating: The Holy Spirit does work that only God can do, such as creating (Genesis 1:2; Job 33:4; Psalm 104:30) and expelling demons (Matthew 12:28).

-2. Begetting: The Spirit begot the Son of God (Matthew 1:20; Luke 1:35), and the full divinity of the Son (Colossians 1:19) implies the full divinity of the Begetter.
+2. Begetting: The Spirit was involved in begetting the incarnate Son of God (Matthew 1:20; Luke 1:35), and the full divinity of the Son (Colossians 1:19) implies the full divinity of the Begetter.
 The Spirit begets believers, too — they are born of God (John 1:12) and equally born of the Spirit (John 3:5).
 “The Spirit gives [eternal] life” (John 6:63).

 4. Sanctifying: The Holy Spirit makes people holy (Romans 15:16; 1 Peter 1:2).
 The Spirit enables people to enter the kingdom of God (John 3:5).
 We are saved “through the sanctifying work of the Spirit” (2 Thessalonians 2:13).